mfariacastro/mfariacastro.github.io/_pages/stlfood.md

 # St. Louis Food & Drink Guide

-St. Louis has a surprisingly diverse and dynamic restaurant and bar scenes for a city of its size.
-I often get asked for recommendations by visitors (and even some locals), and thought it would be easier to compile a static list with links to different establishments.
+St. Louis has a surprisingly diverse and dynamic restaurant and bar scene.
+I often get asked for recommendations by visitors (and even some locals), so I keep this page as a simple, living list of places I like—organized loosely by type.
 This list does not follow any particular order.

 ## Eat